emagiz/emdocs/mds/microlearning/intermediate-event-streaming-connectors-using-kafka-module-mendix.md

 If you have done so press the Publish button.
 If everything is configured correctly you will receive a popup saying Message published in partition x at offset y! where x and y are dynamically determined by Mendix.

-Congratulations, you have succesfully configured Mendix to produce and consume data from and to topics registered on a external Kafka cluster.
+Congratulations, you have successfully configured Mendix to produce and consume data from and to topics registered on an external Kafka cluster.

 ## 4. Assignment